MaxParadiz/MOT/README.md

 </p>

+This is a personal project still in the very early stages of development.

 Given a molecule, it will generate an animation depicting the wave function of an electron as it undergoes a Rabi cycle that moves the electron from one orbital into another.
 This can be useful for obtaining a visual representation of a simple electronic excitation in which the first excited state is well described by a single configuration, such as a HOMO -> LUMO transition.